johnshearing/MyEtherWalletOffline/Air-Gap_Setup.md

 While history -c clears the current session history, the -w option overwrites the history file.
 Clearing the history may be required, as we want to keep the command history protected in the case of theft.
 The logout script for root (/root/.bash_logout) could contain these two lines to ensure no bash history is maintained after logout for root.

+Search SD Card for instances of private key using grep.
+Check History file and the node history file as well.
+`grep -r -s "Enter private key here without 0x in front"`
+or perhaps try
+`sudo grep -r -s "Enter private key here without 0x in front"`
+The -r is for recursive and -s supresses error messages.

+Bash command to search SD Card for instances of private key using grep and a way to delete or overwrite those files.
+`grep -lrIZ foo . | xargs -0 rm -f --`
+-l prints file names of files matching the search pattern.
+-r performs a recursive search for the pattern foo in the given directory ..
+If this doesn't work, try -R.
+-I (capital i) causes binary files like PDFs to be skipped.
+-Z ensures that file names are zero- (i.e., nul-)terminated so that a name containing white space does not get interpreted in the wrong way (i.e., as multiple names instead of one).
+xargs -0 feeds the file names from grep to rm -f, separating words by zero (nul) bytes (remember the -Z option from grep).
+-- is often forgotten but it is very important to mark the end of options and allow for removal of files whose names begin with -.
+If you would like to see which files are about to be deleted, simply remove the | xargs -0 rm -f -- part, and leave off the Z option to grep.

+Executing grep without the -s switch shows all the places where grep was unable to look - probably because the OS is using those files.
+This makes me realize that the only way to find out if the system is secure is to scan the SD card while in a different machine while the OS is not running.
+I need to find out how to do this.
+Actually, trying to keep track of all these log files is probably unmanageable.
+Now Full Disk Encryption is starting to make sense.
+Full Disk Encryption will make it impossible to extract information from all these copies of private keys that show up in all theses log files.
+Which brings us to the next todo item: Install an SSD drive with full disk encryption.

 Cool way to reboot:
 sudo shutdown --halt now --reboot